MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_wfactivitycomp.md

  \-PSActionRunningTimeoutSec \<Int32\>

  Determines how long the activity can run on each target computer.
-If the activity does not complete before the timeout expires, [!INCLUDE[wps_2](../Token/wps_2_md.md)] Workflow generates a terminating error and stops processing the workflow on the affected target computer.
+If the activity does not complete before the timeout expires, Windows PowerShell Workflow generates a terminating error and stops processing the workflow on the affected target computer.

  \-PSAllowRedirection \<Boolean\>

  A value of $True allows redirection of the connection to the target computers.
 A value of $False has no effect.
 This activity common parameter is also a workflow common parameter.

  When you use the PSConnectionURI parameter, the remote destination can return an instruction to redirect to a different URI.
-By default, [!INCLUDE[wps_2](../Token/wps_2_md.md)] does not redirect connections, but you can use the PSAllowRedirection parameter with a value of $True to allow redirection of the connection to the target computer.
+By default, Windows PowerShell does not redirect connections, but you can use the PSAllowRedirection parameter with a value of $True to allow redirection of the connection to the target computer.

  You can also limit the number of times that the connection is redirected by setting the MaximumConnectionRedirectionCount property of the $PSSessionOption preference variable, or the MaximumConnectionRedirectionCount property of the value of the SSessionOption parameter of cmdlets that create a session.
 The default value is 5.